MehmetMHY/insightred/README.md

-# Reddit Marketing - LLM Tool
+# InsightRed

 ## About

-A tool to grab all the most recent Reddit comments (Hot) that suggest that the comment's user might be interested in your project/product.
+A LLM tool for grabbing the most recent Reddit comments (Hot) that suggest that the comment's user might be interested in your project/product.

 ## How To Setup